pyrochlore/obsidian-tracker/docs/TargetEvaluation.md

 # Target Evaluation

 From the [input parameters](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/InputParameters.md) you provided, the search targets dispersed in the notes will be counted or evaluated as a value.
-Tracker plugin supports seven kinds of `searchType`: `tag`, `frontmatter`, `wiki`, `text`, `table`, `dvField`, and `fileMeta`, dealing with different types of searching condition.
+Tracker plugin supports eight kinds of `searchType`: `tag`, `frontmatter`, `wiki`, `text`, `table`, `dvField`, `task`, and `fileMeta`, dealing with different types of searching condition.

 ## Multiple Targets
 You can provide multiple search targets in code block by entering an array of targets separated by a comma under parameter `searchType` and `searchTarget`.
 Each of the targets will be identified in order and then the  values in notes will be evaluated and form a dataset indexed by that order in the array (zero-based indexing).